 4. Use your silent meetings and phone calls wisely

-If you have any work periods that involve just listening (meetings you join in, phone calls, training sessions) use that time to multi-task.
+If you have any work periods that involve just listening (meetings you join in, important calls, training sessions, or a conference call) use that time to multi-task.
 Either nurse/feed your baby during those periods – or use those periods to empty your dishwasher!
 I would often be able to care for my daughter while fully listening and engaging in the meeting/training.

 My favorite tool for my meetings is these bluetooth headphones.
 They are WAY cheaper than most on the market, and I’ve loved them for years.

-5. Identify your Fringe Hours to Improve Working from Home with Kids
+5. Create a Daily Schedule to Improve Remote Working from Home with Kids

 I listened to the book The Fringe Hours by Jessica Turner (listened – because didn’t have time to read!) and loved her concept of finding the tiny areas in my day that were wasted.

 Now, I know we all need to use our mornings and nap times wisely.
 That’s so obvious, I’m not even including that in my article.